An Introduction to String Diagrams for Computer Scientists: String Diagrams as Syntax

 \subsection{Common Equational Theories}

 Some theories occur frequently in the literature.
-Many authors assume familiarity with the theories hiding behind the words ``monoids'', ``comonoids'', ``bimonoids/bialgebras'' or ``Frobenius monoid/algebra'', and how all of these relate to one another.
+Many authors assume familiarity with the axioms hiding behind the words ``monoids'', ``comonoids'', ``bimonoids/bialgebras'' or ``Frobenius monoid/algebra'', and how all of these theories relate to one another.
 For this reason it is valuable to know them well, especially when trying to distinguish routine moves from key steps in diagrammatic proofs.
-This section describes a few of the most commonly found theories.
+This section describes a few of the most commonly found examples.

 \begin{example}[Monoids] Let us begin with the deceptively easy example of monoids.
 Many readers will undoubtedly be familiar with the algebraic theory of monoids, which can be presented by two generating operations, say $m(-,-)$ of arity $2$ and $u$ of arity $0$ (in other words, a constant) satisfying the following three axioms: